cperezmendoza00/foodtracker/README.md

 ## History:

-After using the ioinc version for years, In 2022 I decided to refactor the app using react native to make the app to work not just in Androud but IOS too
+After using the ioinc version for years, In 2022 I decided to refactor the app using react native to be able to use it no only in Android but IOS.

 ## Details:
 - Stack: TypeScript, React Native, Paper
+- Database: Firebase Realtime (cloud-hosted NoSQL database)